ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 Select a group:
 ```

 Again, type "1" and press enter.
-Output will only be written for the active-site alpha carbons.
+Output will only be written for the active site alpha carbons.
 (You'll be obtaining all-atom information another way, as described below.)

-g_cluster now runs and generates a useful output file called "cluster.log".
+g_cluster now runs and generates an output file called "cluster.log".
 Here's what that file looks like:

 ```
 Using gromos method for clustering